In Healthcare Law

 Physicians, naturopathic medical doctors, chiropractors, nutritionists, … medical practices, collaborative practices such as those between medical doctors and …

-How to participate in collaborative healthcare without violating Stark law
+How to participate in collaborative healthcare without violating the Stark law

 Chiropractors are a natural fit for this new collaborative approach. … and doctors, including chiropractors, should seek legal advice and contract …